nabeelvalley/docs/src/content/docs/dotnet/fs-entity-framework.md

 subtitle: Introduction to using Entity Framework with SQL Express and F# Console Apps and Web APIs
 ---

+---
+published: true
+title: Entity Framework with F#
+subtitle: Introduction to using Entity Framework with SQL Express and F# Console Apps and Web APIs
+---

 > Foreword, migrations don't work with F# (maybe some time but no hopes)

 ## Create the Database